namin/argument-debugger/output.md

   - missing_link: No clear logical connection to reach c3
   - unsupported_premise: Premise c1 needs supporting evidence
   - unsupported_premise: Premise c2 needs supporting evidence
-  - false_dichotomy: False dichotomy: presents only two options when more may exist
+  - false_dichotomy: False dichotomy in c1: presents only two options when more may exist

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "If we do not cut social programs, the economy will collapse."
--  ADD: "Cutting social programs is the only way to prevent the economy from collapsing."
--  ADD: "An economic collapse would lead to widespread suffering and instability."
--  ADD: "Preventing widespread suffering and instability is a moral imperative."
--  ADD: "There are no other viable options to prevent economic collapse."

-AFTER REPAIR:
+Added text: "Here's how to address the issues in the argument, concisely and directly:

+**Original Argument (Implied):**
+"The economy is in trouble.
+Therefore, we must cut social programs."

+**Revised Argument with Additions:**

+"The economy is facing significant challenges, evidenced by [**specific economic indicators like rising national debt, inflation, or stagnant GDP growth**].
+Unchecked, these trends could lead to a severe economic downturn, potentially resulting in [**consequences like widespread job losses, reduced public services, and decreased living standards**].
+We cannot allow the economy to collapse because [**explain why economic stability is crucial, e.g., it underpins national security, public well-being, and future prosperity**].

+While some argue that **either we cut social programs or the economy will collapse**, this presents a false dichotomy.
+There are other potential solutions to economic challenges, such as [**list alternative solutions like progressive taxation, investment in infrastructure, stimulating innovation, or renegotiating trade agreements**].
+However, if these alternative solutions are insufficient or politically unfeasible, and given the urgency of the economic situation, **strategic and targeted cuts to social programs, alongside other fiscal adjustments, may become a necessary component of a broader plan to stabilize the economy and prevent a more severe crisis.** This is not to say that social programs are inherently bad, but rather that in extreme economic circumstances, difficult choices may be required to safeguard the overall economic health upon which all other societal functions, including social welfare, ultimately depend.""

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: Either we cut social programs or the economy will collapse. (premise)
 - c2: We cannot let the economy collapse. (premise)
 - c3: Therefore, we must cut social programs. (conclusion)
-- r4: If we do not cut social programs, the economy will collapse. (premise)
-- r6: Cutting social programs is the only way to prevent the economy from collapsing. (premise)
-- r8: An economic collapse would lead to widespread suffering and instability. (premise)
-- r10: Preventing widespread suffering and instability is a moral imperative. (premise)
-- r12: There are no other viable options to prevent economic collapse. (premise)
 - ['c1', 'c2'] → c3 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (4):
+🔍 ISSUES FOUND (1):
-  - missing_link: No clear logical connection to reach c3
-  - unsupported_premise: Premise c1 needs supporting evidence
-  - unsupported_premise: Premise c2 needs supporting evidence
-  - false_dichotomy: False dichotomy: presents only two options when more may exist
+  - false_dichotomy: False dichotomy in c1: presents only two options when more may exist

 ## EXAMPLE 8
 Argument: Dr. Johnson argues for climate action.